 Story

+Most people lose that relationship.
 We are shaped by a culture that teaches us to override our signals, to push through, to perform - until the body becomes something we manage, rather than something we listen to.

 My work emerged as a bridge between these worlds: between embodied knowing and clinical understanding, between intuition and physiology, between what is felt and what can be measured.
 That bridge became my practice.

+This work revealed something essential: what we experience in the body is rarely isolated.
+It is shaped by the nervous system, our relationships, ancestral patterns, and the wider environments we belong to.
 My approach integrates clinical science with embodied inquiry - bringing together functional testing, therapeutic nutrition, herbal medicine, movement practices, and relational systems work.
-I meet the body as both biological and intelligent, responsive not only to chemistry, but to experience.
+I meet the body as both biological and intelligent, responsive to chemistry and to experience alike.

+Woven through all of this is a relational understanding of healing.
 We do not heal in isolation.
-The nervous system itself is relational - shaped through connection, and restored through it.
-Our healing unfolds not only within the individual body, but in relationship with others, ancestry, and the more-than-human world: plants, animals, land, and the wider ecological field we are part of.
-This shapes everything - from how I hold space, to the practices I offer, to the patterns we explore together.
+The nervous system itself is relational -shaped through connection, and restored through it.
+Our healing unfolds not only within the individual body, but in relationship with others, with ancestry, and with the more-than-human world: plants, animals, land, the wider ecological field we are part of.
+This shapes everything - how I hold space, the practices I offer, the patterns we explore together.

 If you sense there is something deeper beneath your symptoms, there usually is.
 That is where we begin.